theexonian/theexonian/README.md

 This will allow you to log in to the `cflems` administrator account with your password.
 You can also hijack other users on your local installation for testing use if you want.

 7. Use your testing site.
 If you have trouble reading articles, go into your local admin panel (http://wherever/wp-admin) and set permalinks to "Plain" (under Settings > Permalinks).

 ## To-Do List By Priority
-1. Figure out how to make setting up a local database easy for new devs.